This is what you need to know to plan your elopement.

 9. Prepare for departure

 Check that everything is arranged and pack everything you need to bring.
 Arrive at your destination in good time and enjoy.
-The more you’ve planned and sorted in advanced the less stressful it’ll be when you’re there.
+The more you’ve planned and sorted in advance the less stressful it’ll be when you’re there.

 10. Get married